 Man pleads to reduced charge in player's death

 MCPHERSON, Kan.
-(AP) -- A former McPherson College football player who was charged second-degree murder in the beating death of a player from a rival college pleaded no-contest Tuesday to a reduced charge and will testify against a teammate whose trial is scheduled to begin next week.
+(AP) -- A former central Kansas football player has pleaded to a reduced charge in the beating death of a player from a rival college and has agreed to testify against his co-defendant.

-At a preliminary hearing in January, a third former McPherson College football player, Taajon Richardson, 18, testified that Franklin struck Brown in the face and Flournoy held Brown down.
-Richardson also testified he saw Brown with an open pocketknife.
+A third former McPherson College player testified in January that Franklin struck Brown in the face and Flournoy held Brown down.